BenitezClance4/The-Pacifist/README.md

 "The Pacifist".
 Its current problems are that the gun and the magazine being excruciatingly heavy, and lacking a scope to deal with distant targets.

+~~disclaimer: currently, the reloader inside the pacifist still loads up to 7 rounds, unfortunately.~~